 Personal injury cases follow a process, just like anything else in the legal world.
-Whether you’re suffering from a slip and fall, a car accident, or any other kind of injury, it’s helpful to know how your personal injury case will be handled—and in most cases, it will take just 7 main steps.
+Whether you’re suffering from a slip and fall, a car accident, or any other kind of injury, it’s helpful to know how your personal injury case will be handled.
+In most instances, it will take just seven main steps.

 The 7 Steps of Handling a Personal Injury Case

-- The injury or accident.
-Every injury happens differently, and depending on how severe it is, you may or may not be taken to the hospital immediately by 911.
+Every injury happens differently, and depending on how severe it is, you may or may not be taken to the hospital immediately by an ambulance.
 However, if you don’t need emergency medical attention, your injury case really starts at the scene itself.
 This is your chance to take pictures, talk to witnesses, and inform the property owner or call the police as needed.

-- Medical attention.
 Without some kind of treatment and medical documentation, there really is no personal injury case.
-That means it’s essential to go to the doctor even if you didn’t need emergency help—both for your own wellbeing, and for the sake of your claim.
+That means it’s essential to go to the doctor even if you do not need emergency help.
+Doing so can help both your own well-being and your injury claim.

-- Filing an insurance claim.
-Next you or your lawyer will need to officially file a claim with the insurer, if you haven’t already, and in many cases send a legal letter that demands a settlement—with a specific dollar amount attached.
+Next, you or your lawyer will need to officially file a claim with the insurer, if you haven’t already.
+In many cases, you will also send a legal letter that demands a settlement, with a specific dollar amount attached.
 This is how you move past the insurer’s initial offer and start working to get the full amount you deserve under the law.

-- Negotiating a settlement.
-Many—probably most—personal injury cases come down to negotiation.
-Your attorney draws on all of the evidence they’ve built, and their sense of how your case would do at trial, and pushes the insurer to make a more reasonable settlement offer.
+The majority of personal injury cases come down to negotiation.
+Your attorney draws on all the evidence they’ve built and their sense of how your case would do at trial and pushes the insurer to make a more reasonable settlement offer.
 In many cases, they will eventually offer you a fair amount.

-- Trial.
 Although it’s less common, some personal injury cases do proceed to trial.
 In Georgia, these cases are decided by a jury, and the amount of money awarded (if any) may be higher or lower than what you originally expected.
-There is no one answer to whether it’s better to accept a settlement or go to trial; it depends on the strength of your case.
+There is no one answer to whether it’s better to accept a settlement or go to trial.
+It depends on the strength of your case, among other factors.

-Not every case will follow these exact steps, and there are plenty of other legal processes involved in many of them—but in general, this is how a personal case gets handled, from start to finish.
-Many will end without going through all 7 steps, as the insurer makes an offer you can accept or new information emerges in your case.
+Not every case will follow these exact steps, and there are plenty of other legal processes involved in many of them.
+However, in general, this is how a personal case gets handled, from start to finish.
+Many will end without going through all seven steps as the insurer makes an offer you can accept or new information emerges in your case.

 to find a John Foy office near you